 If you don’t have sufficient privileges to save searches, the following indicator is displayed and the Save button is not visible.
 For more information, refer to Granting access to Kibana.

 Save a searchedit

-- Once you’ve created a search worth saving, click Save in the toolbar.
+- Once you’ve created a search worth saving in Discover, click Save in the toolbar.

 - Enter a name for the search and click Save.

 To reload your search results in Discover, click Open in the toolbar, and select the saved search.